 Quad bike safety improvement program FAQs

-The NSW quad bike safety improvement program was launched in June 2016 and includes a small business safety rebate package.
+The NSW quad bike safety improvement program was launched in June 2016 and includes a small business safety rebate and training package.

 Do I need to be a member of the NSW Farmers Association to access the quad bike safety rebate?